atruttmann/atruttmann.github.io/README.md

 # https://alaynatruttmann.com/

-This is my project website, created with React.
+This is my portfolio website, created with React and SCSS.

 ## Scripts